sl1453/sl1453.github.io/GeoSpatialResearch.md

 ---

 > #### Key Skills Acquired
-* Culturing and maintaining mammalian and motile protozoan cell lines
+* Culturing and maintaining mammalian and motile protozoan cell lines.

-* Protein extraction, purification, Western blotting, and immunostaining
+* Protein purification, Western blotting, and immunostaining.

-* Imaging data analysis using R and ImageJ software
+* Imaging data analysis using R and ImageJ.

-* GeoSpatial pattern analysis and statistical methods in R to study cell attachment patterns and spatial distributions
+* GeoSpatial pattern analysis in R for cell attachment patterns.

-* Data visualization in R
+* Statistical methods in R to study spatial distributions.

 ## Introduction